unhcr/koboloadeR/README.md

 <!-- badges: end -->

-koboloadeR is a metapackage, that brings together a series of specialised packages in an organised data analysis workflow, to conduct data discovery and analysis for data collected through  [KoboToolbox](https://www.kobotoolbox.org/), [ODK](https://opendatakit.org/), [ONA](https://ona.io/home/) or any __[xlsform](http://xlsform.org)__ compliant data collection platform.
+koboloadeR is a meta-package, that brings together a series of specialized packages in an organized data analysis work-flow in order to generate [notebook](https://bookdown.org/yihui/rmarkdown/notebook.html).
+It allows to conduct data discovery and analysis for data collected through  [KoboToolbox](https://www.kobotoolbox.org/), [ODK](https://opendatakit.org/), [ONA](https://ona.io/home/) or any __[XlsForm](http://xlsform.org)__ compliant data collection platform.

 This package first builds on the capacity of [UNHCR Kobo server](http://kobo.unhcr.org) but it can also be used from any structured dataset.
 It comes as a companion tool to the [Integrated Framework for Household Survey](https://unhcr.github.io/Integrated-framework-household-survey).

 koboloadeR aims at helping [humanitarian data analysts](https://humanitarian-user-group.github.io/) to focus in data interpretation by saving the time needed to quickly generate the graphs and charts required to discover insights from a dataset.
 It also ensure analysis __reproducibility__ through a separation of the analysis configuration and the analysis process.
-The package allows to account for sample weights and hierachical dataset structure (both capacities that are not available through the default [reporting engine](http://support.kobotoolbox.org/articles/2847676-viewing-and-creating-custom-reports) or the [excel-analyzer](http://support.kobotoolbox.org/articles/592387-using-the-excel-analyzer)).
+The package allows to account for sample weights and hierarchical dataset structure (both capacities that are not available through the default [reporting engine](http://support.kobotoolbox.org/articles/2847676-viewing-and-creating-custom-reports) or the [excel-analyzer](http://support.kobotoolbox.org/articles/592387-using-the-excel-analyzer)).

 ## Approach

-The main concept behind the package is to implement a survey data analysis plan and configuration directly within the same [xlsform](http://xlsform.org) excel file that has been used to develop the questionnaire.
-A few additional column are created in this excel document, the package read those column to generate a series of predefined report.
+The main concept behind the package is to implement a survey data analysis plan and configuration directly within the same [XlsForm](http://xlsform.org) excel file that has been used to develop the questionnaire.
+A few additional column are created in this excel document, the package read those columns to generate a series of predefined reports.

 ![alt text](https://raw.githubusercontent.com/unhcr/koboloadeR/gh-pages/inst/script/workflow.png)